Code-Institute-Submissions/vgopal02-Grannys-Garden/README.md

     - When the game concludes as a win or loss , the player is asked if they will play again.
     - An affirmative answer (y) will take them back to the start of the game.
+    - A blank or incorrect response will be highlighted and the play returned to the question.
-    - If not , the player is told that " Granny hopes to see them back soon.
-Goodbye" and then exits the game.
+    - An answer of No (n) will tell the player that " Granny hopes to see them back soon.
+Goodbye" and then EXITS the game.

 <h2 align="center"><img src="readme/images/f_play.png" alt="Mock screenshot" width="500" height="300"></h2>